Project: | Debenhams |

 Cawarden demolishes the former Debenhams building in Derby City centre to help clear the way for a £200 million regeneration project for the Becketwell area.

-On behalf of Derby City Council, Cawarden was employed as Principal Contractor to undertake the demolition of the former Debenhams building in Derby, to help clear the way for a £200 million regeneration project for the Becketwell area.
+Cawarden was employed as the Principal Contractor by Derby City Council to carry out the demolition of the former Debenhams retail store in Derby.
+The purpose was to pave the way for an exciting £200 million redevelopment project being brought to the Becketwell area.

-In preparation for the main structural deconstruction and demolition, items of plant and machinery were moved in via a 100-tonne crane.
+In preparation for the main structural demolition, items of plant and machinery were moved in via a 100-tonne crane.

 On completion of the structural demolition, we broke out and processed the existing ground floor slabs and mapped the foundations to digitally record their location and size.
 The basement levels were retained for the client and were protected throughout.